hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 ## Frontend

+### IPython Notebook integration

+It would be awesome to integrate OPT with the [IPython Notebook](http://ipython.org/notebook.html) so that visualizations can be displayed inline within a notebook using, say, a `%visualize` magic keyword.

+In late 2012, I started messing around with a prototype but didn't get too far.

 ### Rich user input widgets

 Right now Online Python Tutor takes only code as input.
 However, it would be great to create widgets that allow